PegasusResearch/pegasus/docs/source/vehicles/kopis.rst

 Kakute H7 Setup
 ---------------

-1. Configure the Kakute H7 v2 flight controller with PX4 firmware (v1.14.2), by following the instructions on the `PX4 documentation <https://docs.px4.io/main/en/flight_controller/kakuteh7v2.html>`__.
+1. Configure the KakuteH7/KakuteH7v2 flight controller with PX4 firmware (v1.14.2), by following the instructions on the `PX4 documentation <https://docs.px4.io/main/en/flight_controller/kakuteh7v2.html>`__.
 Start by cloning and compiling the PX4 firmware repository:

   .. code:: bash